 Ongoing Model S Plaid Investigations

 The car’s owner told CNBC that he noticed smoke coming from the back of his 2021 Model S Plaid and tried to unlock and open the doors but had to force his way out of the vehicle as the locks seemed to malfunction.
 After he left the car, it began to move on its own, and the flames engulfed it, he said.
-Officials said two firefighters worked on the scene for just over three hours to put out the fire.
+Officials said two firefighters worked on the scene for just over three hours to extinguish the fire.

-NBC News recently reported electric vehicle battery fires could take over 25,000 gallons of water to be fully extinguished.
+NBC News recently reported that electric vehicle battery fires could take over 25,000 gallons of water to be fully extinguished.
 By comparison, a typical car fire involving an internal combustion engine can be put out with around 300 gallons of water.

 Auto Product Liability Issues